EU Solidarity Fund: supporting disaster recovery 2002-2019

 “The EU Solidarity Fund is one of the most concrete expressions of EU solidarity.
 It provides longer-term financial support to Member States hit by natural disasters and brings relief to citizens and regions suffering from the consequences.
 It also reminds us about the importance of investing in prevention and climate mitigation, in line with the priorities of the European Green Deal.”- Commissioner for Cohesion and Reforms, Elisa Ferreira

-As part of the EU coordinated package of response to the COVID-19 outbreak, the Commission proposed, in March 2020, to extend the scope of the EU Solidarity Fund by also including public health crises within its scope, in view of mobilising the EUSF if needed for the hardest hit Member States.
-Up to EUR 800 million from the EUSF is available in 2020.
+As part of the EU coordinated package responding to the COVID-19 pandemic, the scope of the EU Solidarity Fund was extended by a modifying regulation adopted on 1 April 2020.
+The amendment includes public health crises within the scope of the EUSF, to allow its mobilisation, if needed, for the hardest hit Member States.

 1. Which countries have been supported?